GabeScott/standard-works-vault/General Conference/1999 April - The Shepherds of the Flock.md

 What a tremendous brotherhood this is, comprised of hundreds of thousands of men and boys who have been ordained to the priesthood of God.
 What a mighty concourse this would be if we were all to come together in one great gathering.
 It would astonish the world.
 There is nothing like it of which I am aware.

 You are the backbone of the Church, my brethren.
-From your ranks come the bishops and branch presidents, the district and stake presidents, the Area Authority Seventies and all of the General Authorities.
+From your ranks come the bishops and branch presidents, the district and stake presidents, the Area Authority Seventies, and all of the General Authorities.

 You young men are the substance of a great missionary program whose influence is felt throughout the world.
 Altogether, you are men and boys who have taken on the whole armor of God to move forward His work in the earth.